jpie726/hacking_fear_book/understanding_ques.md

 ##Coming up:
 In the next set of chapters I will help you:
 * Break down fear to help your athletes understand what they are afraid of
-* Remove uncertanty from the equasion
+* Remove uncertainty from the equation
-* Empower your atheletes so they feel safer
+* Empower your athletes so they feel safer
 * Use positive mental association

 And much more.